 - Students, refer to Standards of Conduct for students International Program, document below

-GIE Oaxaca is an amazing service learning experience for students in Kootenay Lake, SD 8.
+GIE Oaxaca is an amazing service learning and travel experience.
 It is open to domestic and international students across the district (grades 10-12), interested in making a difference in their communities and world.
 Students participate in local service and fundraising prior to a spring break trip to Mexico.
 We partner with local organizations in Oaxaca, Mexico to build sustainable houses and participate in various intercultural learning opportunities alongside Mexican citizens and students.
 Students receive course credit.
 There is a spring application process every year.
 Contact teacher Kathi Knapik at email@example.com for information.